mui/toolpad/docs/data/toolpad/studio/getting-started/first-app.md

    npm run dev
    ```

-   The Toolpad application editor opens automatically in your browser.
+   The Toolpad Studio application editor opens automatically in your browser.

    :::info
    Refer the [installation](/toolpad/studio/getting-started/installation/) docs for more details on installing.